Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 Spell to Remove Fear From Yourself, it read.
 Phoebe took the Book and went down the stairs to her room.
 She sat with the Book in front of the mirror and looked at herself in it.
 After a moment, she closed the book and took it back up to the attic without using the spell.

-"Can we talk?" she asked as she came into the parlor.
+"Can we talk for a minute?"
+Piper asked Phoebe as she came into the parlor.

 "We don't want to accept that we have them so we make believe we don't have them.
 Because then we don't have to face them.